edogawa-liang/MultiTaskRegression/README.md

 └── saved_model (Trained Model)

 ```
+## Using the Trained Model
+For instructions on running the program and methods, see `pred.zip`.

 ## Notice
 - Please ensure that the dataset does not contain columns with index information.